-Can I major in it?
 Yes, a major in physics/astronomy is offered.

 Courses cover topics in classical and quantum mechanics, special relativity, atomic and nuclear physics, electricity and magnetism, statistical physics and thermodynamics, astrophysics, materials science, optics, condensed matter physics, electronics, computational physics, contemporary experimental physics, as well as occasional electives in medical physics and general relativity.

-- Students interested in majoring in physics should plan on taking Physics 131/151 OR Physics 141/151 OR Physics 142/151 in their first year.
-Note that Math 131 is a pre- or co- requisite for Physics 141, Physics 142, and Physics 151.
-Students who have not taken calculus in high school should plan to take Physics 131/151 in the winter term.
-All introductory physics courses have a required 4-hour lab each week associated with the course.
+Students interested in majoring in physics should plan on taking Physics 131/151, Physics 143, or Physics 144 in their first year.
+Note that Math 121 is a pre- or co- requisite for Physics 151, Physics 143, and Physics 144.
+All introductory courses have a required 4-hour lab each week associated with the course.

 - Physics 131 (fall) is taught during the first five weeks of the term and is designed for students who have not taken a high school course.
 This course should be followed by Physics 151 (fall) taught during the second five weeks of term.

 - Physics 143 (winter, spring) is a 10-week course designed for students who do not have a strong math and/or a calculus-based physics background.
 Students who have not taken calculus in high school should plan to take Physics 143 in the winter term.
 The spring term Physics 143 course contains extra problem-solving support and is designed for students who do not have a strong math background.